-How do you like to wind down?
-Some people choose yoga as their relaxation method, others prefer sipping on a nice glass of wine, and some know there’s nothing like the sound of music – especially if you can make it yourself.
-That’s where guitar playing comes in.
-So, now you’ve bought a guitar and you’re ready to start playing — except you’re not sure of the difference between a major and a minor chord or even where to begin.
-However, besides being highly versatile, guitars are considered to be fairly easy to learn.
-Whether you want to pick up a new hobby or impress your loved ones, you’ll be strumming your favorite songs in no time!
-And here are some of the best courses to make your musical journey interesting and fun.
+How do you prefer to unwind?
+Some people choose yoga as their relaxation method, others enjoy sipping a fine glass of wine, and some find nothing beats the sound of music—especially when you can create it yourself.
+That’s where guitar playing enters the picture.
+So, you’ve bought a guitar and you’re ready to start playing—except you’re uncertain about the difference between major and minor chords or even where to begin.
+However, guitars are not only highly versatile but also considered fairly easy to learn.
+Whether you want to explore a new hobby or impress your loved ones, you’ll be strumming your favorite songs in no time!
+Here are some of the best courses to make your musical journey engaging and enjoyable.

 GuitarTricks

-Started in 1998, GuitarTricks is the ‘OG’ online platform for guitar lessons.
-With over 11,000 lessons, 700 songs and 32 instructors that specialize in different genres, the website offers different levels of learning.
-Starting at pre-beginner with articles that will help you choose the right guitar and accessories, there are advanced lessons for more experienced players.
-The Core Fundamentals module offers a step-by-step approach to playing while making music right from the beginning.
-Once you’re comfortable playing, you can also explore blues, country or rock taught by the experts.
-Lessons are supported by an active community and useful tools such as a chord finder, chord charts, and a fretboard trainer.
+Launched in 1998, GuitarTricks stands as the original online platform for guitar instruction.
+With over 11,000 lessons, 700 songs and 32 instructors specializing in different genres, the website caters to various learning levels.
+Starting with pre-beginner content that helps you choose the right guitar and accessories, it progresses to advanced lessons for experienced players.
+The Core Fundamentals module provides a step-by-step approach to playing while creating music from day one.
+Once you’re comfortable with the basics, you can explore blues, country or rock taught by experts.
+Lessons are supported by an active community and practical tools including a chord finder, chord charts, and fretboard trainer.

 JamPlay

-Coming in close as the best online guitar website is JamPlay, offering three interesting beginner options: “Never Played Before”, “Self-Taught Guitarists” and “The ‘Forever’ Beginner”.
-For more advanced players, there are lessons to strengthen foundations and learn techniques, alongside over 20 genres of music including jazz and flamenco.
-And for those that prefer a more personalized experience, there are daily live instructor forum lessons.
-Master courses, a riff library, interactive games on music theory and an interactive tab player that works on mobile devices and tablets make JamPlay quite the bang for your buck!
+JamPlay follows closely as a top online guitar platform, offering three compelling beginner paths: “Never Played Before”, “Self-Taught Guitarists” and “The ‘Forever’ Beginner”.
+Advanced players can access lessons focused on strengthening foundations and learning techniques, plus over 20 music genres including jazz and flamenco.
+For those seeking a more personalized experience, daily live instructor forum sessions are available.
+Master courses, a riff library, interactive music theory games and a mobile-friendly tab player make JamPlay exceptional value for the investment!

 TrueFire

-TrueFire is available on Windows or as an app.
-With a fuss-free interface and live Q&A sessions, lessons are organized into structured courses that need to be individually bought.
-Along with a free 30-day trial period, TrueFire offers the first beginner course with 34 videos on foundations, basic chords, and perks such as chord charts and jam tracks.
-These bite-sized courses are carefully curated to provide a satisfying learning experience that will answer all your questions.
-The main drawback is having to pay for each level of the course, but the wide range of lessons, styles and the option to request a one-on-one lesson is promising.
-Perfect for anyone who prefers a one-off payment that allows for ample time to learn and practice.
+Available on Windows or as a mobile app, TrueFire features a streamlined interface and live Q&A sessions.
+Lessons are organized into structured courses that require individual purchases.
+Beyond the free 30-day trial, TrueFire offers an initial beginner course with 34 videos covering fundamentals, basic chords, plus chord charts and jam tracks.
+These focused courses are thoughtfully curated to deliver a satisfying learning experience that addresses all your questions.
+The main drawback involves paying for each course level, but the extensive range of lessons, styles and option to request one-on-one instruction is compelling.
+Ideal for anyone who prefers a one-time payment that allows ample time to learn and practice.

 ArtistWorks

-The biggest disadvantage of online learning is the lack of feedback that a music teacher would provide.
-This is where ArtistWorks steps in to bridge the gap.
-Their unique Video Exchange Learning allows you to submit videos of your practice to instructors on forums, who can then respond with a video explaining or answering questions.
-Virtually creating an atmosphere of classroom learning is a hard task — one that ArtistWorks has tackled head-on and emerged victoriously.
-You can also choose to apply for music certification Blues Guitar and Ukulele.
-This includes weekly lessons on music improvisation and ear training, right from beginner to advanced.
-The cherry on top?
-Lessons are taught by award-winning musicians such as Grammy winner Jason Vieaux and 14-time British Jazz Award winner Martin Taylor.
+The primary limitation of online learning is the absence of feedback that a music teacher would provide.
+ArtistWorks addresses this gap head-on.
+Their innovative Video Exchange Learning allows you to submit practice videos to instructors through forums, who respond with detailed video explanations and answers.
+Creating a virtual classroom atmosphere is challenging—one that ArtistWorks has tackled successfully.
+You can also pursue music certification in Blues Guitar and Ukulele, which includes weekly lessons on improvisation and ear training from beginner through advanced levels.
+The highlight?
+Instruction from award-winning musicians including Grammy winner Jason Vieaux and 14-time British Jazz Award winner Martin Taylor.

 Fender Play

-Despite being fairly new to the world of online guitar learning, guitar mogul Fender introduced Fender Play with a similar structure as most other websites — online video lessons.
-What sets them apart is a convenient and simple app that lets you carry your lessons with you wherever you go.
-Learn acoustic, electric, bass or ukulele at your own pace, with an extensive library of songs and bite-sized lessons.
-Learn to play a riff in 3 minutes!
-Fender also gives you a sweet 10% off on guitars, amps, and gear once you start your membership.
+Though relatively new to online guitar education, guitar giant Fender launched Fender Play with a structure similar to other platforms—online video lessons.
+What distinguishes them is a convenient mobile app that lets you take lessons anywhere.
+Learn acoustic, electric, bass or ukulele at your own pace through an extensive song library and bite-sized lessons.
+Master a riff in just 3 minutes!
+Fender also offers members a generous 10% discount on guitars, amps, and gear.

 Justin Guitar

-Where other sites offer multiple instructors, Justin Guitar is headed by Justin Sandercoe, who has worked with Cathy Dennis and Carla Bruni.
-What started in 2001 as an example of lessons he offered quickly expanded into a YouTube channel with over 400 million views and over a million subscribers.
-With a lesson map to tell you exactly where and how to start, Justin offers music theory beyond chords and scales.
-There are also lessons on ear training, transcribing and songwriting.
-With forums and live stream Q&As, Justin Guitar combines the best aspects of most other platforms in one place.
-But the best part is that Justin strives to provide music for all, with 1000+ free lessons and a free app called My Practice Assistant.
-Plus, if you genuinely can’t afford a paid lesson, just email Justin to let him know!
+While other sites feature multiple instructors, Justin Guitar is led by Justin Sandercoe, who has collaborated with Cathy Dennis and Carla Bruni.
+What began in 2001 as sample lessons quickly evolved into a YouTube channel with over 400 million views and more than a million subscribers.
+With a lesson map showing exactly where to begin, Justin teaches music theory beyond basic chords and scales, including ear training, transcribing and songwriting.
+Through forums and live Q&As, Justin Guitar combines the strongest features of other platforms in one location.
+The standout feature is Justin’s commitment to accessible music education, offering 1000+ free lessons and a complimentary app called My Practice Assistant.
+Even better, if you genuinely cannot afford paid lessons, simply email Justin to discuss options!

 Guitar Compass

-Offering a number of both free and paid lessons, Guitar Compass is the perfect place to start if you want to try a few lessons before committing to a course.
-With a section for free lessons for beginner, acoustic, blues, electric and country, a premium membership provides access to in-depth tutorials beyond strumming, reading guitar tabs and scales.
-It also includes intermediate and advanced lessons, jazz progressions and scales, metal, classical and more.
+Featuring both free and premium lessons, Guitar Compass is ideal for testing the waters before committing to a full course.
+Free sections cover beginner, acoustic, blues, electric and country styles, while premium membership unlocks comprehensive tutorials beyond basic strumming, tab reading and scales.
+Premium content includes intermediate and advanced lessons, jazz progressions and scales, metal, classical and more.

 Jamorama

-Tired of sitting alone in a room with just your guitar for the company?
-Well, here comes Jamorama to the rescue!
-Their tag line is “the social network for guitar students”, and that’s exactly what you get.
-Oh, and a whole bunch of guitar lessons and courses to go with it.
-You can even collaborate with friends you’ve made on the website.
-While courses like Speed Picking are for those looking to challenge themselves beyond strumming chords and playing the lead, a unique one offered on Jamorama is Acoustic Guitar Maintenance.
-This outlines re-stringing, cleaning, and tuning, which is absent elsewhere.
-Like some other sites, basic access is free with a limited set of guitar lessons while premium access gives you 275 guitar lessons.
-The only catch is that the courses are limited to the beginner level.
+Tired of practicing solo with only your guitar for company?
+Jamorama comes to the rescue!
+Their tagline is “the social network for guitar students,” and that’s precisely what they deliver—along with comprehensive guitar lessons and courses.
+You can even collaborate with friends you meet on the platform.
+While courses like Speed Picking challenge those ready to advance beyond basic chords and lead playing, Jamorama uniquely offers Acoustic Guitar Maintenance, covering re-stringing, cleaning, and tuning—topics absent elsewhere.
+Basic access is free with limited lessons, while premium access provides 275 comprehensive guitar lessons.
+The limitation is that courses focus primarily on beginner levels.

 Udemy: Complete Guitar System — Beginner to Advanced by Erich Andreas

-One of the highest-rated guitar courses on Udemy, Erich Andreas provides a comprehensive course with over 34 hours of videos and 158 downloadable resources.
-With easy access from any device anywhere, keep track of your lessons and progress as you breeze through this step-by-step course.
-Don’t get swept away, though — there is a clear emphasis on practice and determination.
-While there are no forums or blogs for support, it is quite affordable, requiring only a one-time payment for lifetime access.
-Where Jamorama is for social learners, this course is for those that prefer to have a one-track, easy to follow set of lessons or want to fill gaps in their knowledge.
-You can also check out Erich’s YouTube channel with over 400,000 subscribers to get a feel for his teaching.
+Among the highest-rated guitar courses on Udemy, Erich Andreas delivers a comprehensive program with over 34 hours of videos and 158 downloadable resources.
+With convenient access from any device, track your lessons and progress through this methodical course.
+Don’t be misled—there’s clear emphasis on practice and dedication.
+While it lacks forums or blogs for community support, the course is quite affordable, requiring only a one-time payment for lifetime access.
+Where Jamorama serves social learners, this course suits those preferring a focused, easy-to-follow lesson sequence or wanting to fill knowledge gaps.
+You can preview Erich’s teaching style through his YouTube channel with over 400,000 subscribers.

 GuitarLessons

-The website offers what its name suggests — guitar lessons.
-And all of them are free!
-They range from playing and techniques to picking the right guitar for you.
-Theory, ear training and reading are also available for free.
-Most of the videos are straightforward and concise and listed in a methodical format.
-They also have a free Beginner Guitar Starter Kit.
-However, it lacks the structure of most other courses, which is remedied by their offshoot, Guitare.
+The website delivers exactly what its name promises—guitar lessons, all completely free!
+Content spans playing techniques to choosing the right guitar.
+Theory, ear training and music reading are also freely available.
+Most videos are straightforward and concise, organized in a logical format.
+They also provide a free Beginner Guitar Starter Kit.
+However, it lacks the structured approach of other courses, which is addressed by their related platform, Guitareo.

 Guitareo

-Run by GuitarLessons, Guitareo provides step-by-step lessons in a more traditional format.
-You can also choose to buy lessons as a one-time payment and watch them at any time, with lifetime access.
-Besides the 26-week beginner’s course and another technique, they also give you what you’ve always wanted — 500 songs in 5 days.
-This will teach you the most commonly used chords, variations, using a capo and much more, besides giving you a “cheat sheet” with all the songs you ever wanted to play.
+Operated by GuitarLessons, Guitareo offers step-by-step instruction in a more traditional format.
+You can purchase individual lessons as one-time payments with lifetime access.
+Beyond the 26-week beginner course and technique modules, they deliver what you’ve always wanted—”500 songs in 5 days.”
+This program teaches the most commonly used chords, variations, capo usage and much more, plus provides a “cheat sheet” featuring all the songs you’ve wanted to play.

-In a fast-paced world where hobbies are at a premium, the internet brings knowledge right to your fingertips.
-Quite literally in this case!
-Playing an instrument is more than stringing together chords.
-These courses provide you with all the guidance you need to pick the right guitar and gear, maintain your new purchase and methodical instruction to play.
-And it’s all done from the comfort of home with no restrictions on time.
-Whether you’re on an extended lunch break or want to create some music at midnight, these are the best tutors you’ll find online.
+In today’s fast-paced world where hobbies are precious, the internet delivers knowledge directly to your fingertips—quite literally in this case!
+Playing an instrument transcends simply stringing together chords.
+These courses provide comprehensive guidance for selecting the right guitar and gear, maintaining your instrument, and methodical instruction for playing.
+Everything happens from home comfort without time restrictions.
+Whether you’re on an extended lunch break or want to create music at midnight, these represent the finest tutors available online.
 So what are you waiting for?
-Go pick up that guitar and knock the socks off your friends and family as you riff to Sweet Child o’ Mine!
+Pick up that guitar and amaze your friends and family as you riff through Sweet Child o’ Mine!